GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of ticketId failed) or `500 Internal Server Error` (generic error)
-    - Response body: An array of objects, for each containing ticketId, expertId, oldStatus, newStatus, description, modifiedBy and time.
+    - Response body: An array of objects, for each containing ticketId, expertId, oldStatus, newStatus, description, changedBy and time.
 An error message in case of error
       ```
       [
           ...,